PHOTOX/photoxrepo/MISC/BEP/README.md

-# BEP model
+## BEP model
 A Python implementation of BEP model: A simple model for electron impact ionization cross section of molecules.

 Orbital parameters are read from G09 log files or supplied as parameter on the command line.

 See folder [SAMPLES/](SAMPLES/) for example calculations.

-See bep.py for further details about the model.
+See comments in `bep.py` for further details about the model.

+To get help, try: `./bep.py -h`

 WARNING: Current implementation only really works for closed shell molecules.